-This Eye provides an interesting example highlighting the transition of the U.S. economy from manufacturing to services.
+This Eye provides information every educated student needs to know.
 Point out to your students that we always hear of job losses in the manufacturing sector and these losses are always presented as "new" and "bad."
 While the losses may or may not be "bad," your students need to know that they are certainly not new: Manufacturing has shrunk in importance since at least 1950.
-Mention to your students that most likely they are going to be employed in the service sector-that is where the jobs are because that is what we produce.
-Indeed, over 80 percent of employment nowadays is in services!
-Moreover, service-oriented employment typically requires higher levels of education, so that is likely the career path they are heading down (if they aren't already in a service-oriented job).
-If you ask how many of your students are going to college in order to get into shoe manufacturing, not many hands (if any) will go up.
+Point out to your students that most likely they are going to be employed in the service sector-that is where the jobs are because that is what we produce.
+Indeed, as the figure shows, over 80 percent of employment nowadays is in services!